Meet the Staff

 Over the years, two visions emerged in their Weston and Violet’s journey together – developing orphanages for abandoned children and establishing Leadership Training Colleges.

 In 2002, at the invitation of Harold Eberle, Andrew Sievright went to Africa to interview potential directors for Heroes of the Nation – a new concept orphanage and school that he had planned.
 When Andrew met Weston and Violet, he knew he had found the perfect leaders for HTN in Africa.
 So began a heartfelt partnership to develop and operate orphanages and schools throughout Africa.
-With Violet’s substantial administrative experience and Weston’s leadership abilities, they make a “Dream Team” as African Directors of Heroes of the Nation.
+With Violet’s substantial administrative experience and Weston’s leadership abilities, they made a “Dream Team” as African Directors of Heroes of the Nation.
+In 2012, due to health issues, Weston stepped down from his active duty at Heroes of the Nation to take an advisory role instead.
+Violet continues to grow and enhance the programs and experiences offered to the children.

 Board Member, HTN